splexpe/FactionsPro/README.md

 If you want anything else added, please open a issue.
 Thank you.

 ## Servers that are using this plugin:
 If you have a server that is running this plugin on, please open a new issue regarding the IP and port.
 I'll check it out to make sure you're using this plugin into your server.
+If your server has reached its requirements, it will be added onto this tab right here.
 Thank you.